s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 PS: A great applause to the team of [Joker](../_posts/2020-03-01-joker-review.md) and Joaquin Phoenix for claiming its well deserved Oscar <3!
 Same goes for Brad Pitt in [Once Upon A Time..
 In Hollywood](../_posts/2020-03-01-once-upon-a-time-review.md).

-# Further notes: Pacing
+## Further notes: Pacing
 I really enjoyed the pacing and structure of the movie.
-Our perception and protagonist shifts upon specific events.
+Our point of view is determined by the characters we follow and implies different perceptions as well as information available.

-1. We start with the kids' perspective and observe Grace as an unperceivable shadow (we see her through windows).
+1. We start with the kids' perspective and observe Grace as an unperceivable shadow (we see her through windows only).
 2. We switch to Grace when she breaks into the ice.
 3. Graces dog Grady (a reference to The Shining) is her symbol of a new life.
 His death is the end of her sanity and our return to the kids' perspective.

-## A self-fulfilling prophecy
+### A self-fulfilling prophecy
+We are confirmed that Grace is a warm hearted, good person.
+She is (most likely) not to blame for the suicide of Laura.
+Aidan and Mia strongly disagree.
+They blame Grace for the death of her mother and project the root of their pain on her.

+Their **revenge is a self-fulfilling prophecy** though.
+As their scheme escalates, Grace loses herself and *then literaly* brings pain to the family.
+**Their disturbed perception turns into reality.**

-Also in case you didn't notice: The puppet house scenes were the scheming of the kids plan.
+In case you didn't notice: The puppet house scenes were a visualization of the plan.
-What's ironic: The kids viewed Grace as a "psycho" and symbol of agony.
-Their revenge is a self-fulfilling prophecy that turned Graces beauty and gentleness to their disturbed perception of her.